saidattsamonkar/DBT-CRASH-STATS/README.md

-# ELT pipeline for NYC Collisions Dimensional Model using DBT, Snowflake and AWS
+# NYC Collisions ELT pipeline and Dimensional Modeling using DBT, Snowflake and AWS

 ## Introduction
 The aim of this project is to build a Dimensional Model for NYC vehicle collisions dataset available on NYC OpenData.
 We Use 3 Datasets: